 It was a little after 6am on the Friday morning (after a Wednesday morning race start) and I hadn’t had any sleep and was beginning to struggle.
 I knew the cars, and the handrail, weren’t there but the shock of seeing the two cars preventing me moving forward sent me into a mental depression that lasted about 30 minutes.
 At the time I took a photo of the tail I was waling on and posted on my facebook page that I was struggling with hallucinations and tiredness.
 Soon afterwards I came right and didn’t have any more hallucinations during the race.

-To date I have completed 26 events longer than 100 miles (as at July 2019), and have only experienced hallucinations in five of those walks – or only five that I can remember.
+To date I have completed 34 events longer than 100 miles (as at August 2021), and have only experienced hallucinations in eight of those walks – or only eight that I can remember.

 I’m sure there will be more hallucinations in the future, and I will write about them here …